Hollywood Stuntz gang assault: Viral video

 A video of the incident quickly went viral after it was uploaded by a biker to Live Leak with the caption, "A black Range Rover ran over a group of bikers in New York City during an annual street ride."
 The incident was covered widely by national news networks.
 Following the publicity for the video shot on September 29, other videos surfaced of the group on other rides.
 One video, shot in 2011, shows riders driving recklessly, weaving in and out of traffic, driving on sidewalks, running red lights and surrounding and threatening the driver of a Prius.
 The bikers beat on the window of his car, but the driver was unharmed.

 NYPD

 The NYPD faced criticism when some of the bikers involved in the chase and attack were identified as off-duty New York City police officers.
 Ten-year veteran and undercover detective Wojciech Braszczok surrendered to authorities and was arrested on October 8.
 An undercover narcotics detective has been identified by the press as being present but not participating in the assault.
-Sources have reported a total of five off-duty officers were originally present on the West Side Highway, and that at least two saw the assault.
+Sources reported a total of five off-duty officers were originally present on the West Side Highway, and that at least two saw the assault.